colebolebole/SiNodeWeb/README.md

-SiNodeWeb| SiPyWeb but with a new fresh look & experience
+SiNodeWeb

+SiNodeWeb is a free and open source webserver that features sharex support & more!

 ---
 Prerequisites